Difference-in-Differences Estimation with Spatial Spillovers: Introduction

-Under the assumption that spillovers are local, I show a common adjustment of including an indicator for being affected by spillovers in the two-way fixed-effects model will remove \emph{all bias} from the treatment effect estimate so long as the indicator captures all units affected by spillovers.
-The bias term in the difference-in-differences estimate for the total effect is the \textit{average} spillover effects onto control units.
-An indicator variable that contains \emph{all} control units affected by spillover can therefore remove this bias.
-When estimating the direct effect, a second indicator variable containing \emph{all} treated units affected by spillovers can remove the second source of bias.
+Then, I formalize the identification strategy commonly used to adjust for spillovers by including an indicator variable for units affected by spillovers (or removing them from the sample) in the two-way fixed-effects model.
+I show, under mild assumptions, that this method will remove \emph{all bias} from the treatment effect estimate so long as the indicator captures all units affected by spillovers.
+However, adding this indicator changes the underlying control group to the control units not included in the indicator variable and hence a researcher must justify why this subsample will form a valid control group for the parallel trends assumption.
 Importantly, my method does not require researchers to make any assumptions about how spillover effects propagate across space.
-The only assumption required is selecting the maximum distance from treated units that spillovers can occur.\footnote{Since treatment effects typically decay over distance, this is not a strong assumption.
+The primary assumption required is selecting the maximum distance from treated units that spillovers can occur.\footnote{Since treatment effects typically decay over distance, this is not a strong assumption.
 Even if the maximum distance is not large enough, most of the bias will still be removed.
 On the other hand, making the maximum distance too large will increase the variance in the estimates as there are fewer remaining control units to identify the parallel counterfactual unit.}